FindME-Bank/UBS/README.md

 ### data

-We provide paysim demo dataset
+We provide paysim demo dataset in file dataset.zip, which contains:

 `data_ubs.pt` is the data for user behavior sequence.